jamesstidard/Stash-iOS/README.md

 Stash-iOS
 =========

-A SQRL Client implantation on iOS
+A SQRL client implementation for iOS